-4.2 What's new in pipeline release 2.7.0
+4.3 What's new in pipeline release 2.7.0

 - A new recipe parameter "checkSof" has been added to the midi_fringe_all recipe (default value set to TRUE).
 If deactivated (checkSof=FALSE) the pipeline will not check if all rawfiles in the SOF have the same TPL START or a continuous OCS TPL FILENO header keyword.
 This allows expert users to combine and process files coming from different templates.
 USE WITH CAUTION!! - An additional midi_fringe_all recipe product named MIDI_CorrelatedFlux.fits with the PRO.CATG COR-RELATED_FLUX has been added.
 The product contains a table with the wavelength, the correlated flux, the error of the correlated flux and a flag (flag equals to zero if the corresponding channel could be properly reduced).
-Please note that this new product is still under evaluation. - A new calibrator database has been included.
-Moreover, the internal format has been changed to homogenize the Midi and Amber calibrator database.
-The old calibrator database file can not been used anymore!
+Please note that this new product is still under evaluation.

 Doc: VLT-MAN-ESO-19500-3310

-Issue: Issue 2.8.1
+Issue: Issue 2.8.2

-Date: Date 2012-04-01
+Date: Date 2013-04-01

-Page: 15 of 90
+Page: 15 of 91